-To address this issue we set up a partnership (South Yorkshire Empower and Protect) which included Sheffield, Barnsley and Rotherham Local Authorities and Doncaster Children’s Services Trust.
-We worked with VCS partner Catch 22 to enable young people experiencing or at high risk of sexual exploitation to remain safely at home, or in stable foster care in South Yorkshire, rather than being placed in out-of-area or secure accommodation.
+The programme aims to enable young people experiencing or at high risk of sexual exploitation and to remain safely in their communities, either at home or in stable foster care in South Yorkshire, rather than being placed out-of-area or in secure accommodation.

 For young people already in care, this involved recruitment and training of specialist foster carers, intensive support and therapeutic input to help sustain placements.
-For young people living at home, we worked with family members to increase their understanding of CSE, ability to manage risks and provide appropriate care.
-We worked directly with families, carers, children and young people while at the same time skilling up other professionals to do this work, through modelling, supervision and training.
-With this workforce development element, we aimed to increase reflective social-work practice based upon relationships rather than process.
+For young people living at home, SYEP worked with family members to increase their understanding of CSE and ability to manage risks, and provide appropriate care.
+SYEP also sought to increase reflective social-work practice based upon relationships, through modelling, supervision and training.

 SYEP experienced challenges in engaging social workers and managers, and there was uncertainty around the cost benefits of the programme.
 For these reasons, the project was not continued beyond March 2017.

 The DfE-funded independent evaluation published in 2017 found that:

 - The programme has successfully demonstrated that CSE affected young people can be safely cared for in their own communities.